How does becoming a thought leader impact your ability to get found via social media and on search engines?

 If your audience is searching for a certain topic or answers to questions, you will be found in that search and you will be seen as an authority.

-Becoming a thought leader will help create a level of expertise with your audience, establish trust in you, and lead them to being a potential customer.
+Becoming a thought leader will help create a level of expertise with your audience, establish trust in you, and lead them to becoming a potential customer.
 You are giving them knowledge they didn’t know they needed.